Sacrum and Coccyx Anatomy

 Biceps Brachii – Attachments, Action & Innervation

-Biceps brachii is one of the main muscles of the upper arm which acts on both the shoulder joint and the elbow joint.
+Biceps brachii is one of the main arm muscles which acts on both the shoulder joint and the elbow joint.
 It derives its name from the fact that it consists of two parts (heads).

 Attachments of Biceps Brachii: Origin & Insertion